v4rakh/docker-filebin/README.md

 ### Advanced configuration: customize non-exposed configuration variables

-If you need to make frequent changes or adapt configuration values which are not exposed as environment variables, you probably want have the `config-local.php` and `database.php` or the entire `config/` folder on the hosts file system.
+If you need to make frequent changes or adapt configuration values which are not exposed as environment variables, you probably want the `config-local.php` and `database.php` or the entire `config/` folder on the hosts file system.

 In order to do so, first _extract_ the current configuration, e.g. by extracting only the required `.php` files or by extracting the entire `config/` folder.
 In this example we'll just use  entire folder.